FlorentDSGree/Population_35FR/README.md

 # Population_35FR
-Analysis of the population of one French department (35 Ille-et-Vilaine)
+Analysis of the population of one French department (Ille-et-Vilaine - 35)

-Nombre de ville: 345

-Population départementale: 1 019 923
+## Introduction
+The purpose of this study is to give some basic information about the demography of a French department (Ille-et-Vilaine - 35).
+The data are coming from the following French Government API https://geo.api.gouv.fr.
+The data used were up-to-date as of December 2018.

 ## Key figures

+**This table summarises key figures extracted from the data**

 |          | Population | Area [km<sup>2</sup>] | Density [pop/km<sup>2</sup>]
 ---------- | ---------- | --------------------  | ------------------